 An Example Using EQUAL Marginal Tax Rates

-If the marginal tax rate on the contribution and the withdrawal are exactly the same, the two accounts are essentially equivalent.
+If the marginal tax rate on the contribution and the withdrawal is exactly the same, the two accounts are essentially equivalent.
 Consider an investor with a 24% marginal tax rate now and a 24% marginal tax rate in retirement.

-After 20 years at 8% growth, the tax-deferred account has grown to $23,305 and the tax-free account has grown to $17,712.
-However, once you subtract the taxes due on the tax-deferred account ($5,593) you end up with precisely $17,712, the exact same amount as the tax-free account.
+If the investor earns $5,000 and wants to put it toward their retirement, they may have the choice between a tax-deferred and a tax-free account.
+They can either put the $5,000 into a tax-deferred account, or they can pay the taxes due and put $3,800 into a tax-free account.
+After 20 years at 8% growth, the tax-deferred account has grown to $23,305, and the tax-free account has grown to $17,712.
+However, once you subtract the taxes due on the tax-deferred account ($5,593), you end up with precisely $17,712, the exact same amount as the tax-free account.

-So despite the fact that you would pay over four times as much in taxes on that tax-deferred money ($5,593 vs the original $1,200), you would end up with the exact same amount of money after-tax.
+Despite the fact that you would pay over four times as much in taxes on that tax-deferred money ($5,593 vs the original $1,200), you would end up with the exact same amount of money after-tax.

 An Example Using the Typical Physician with UNEQUAL Marginal Tax Rates